SillyTavern/SillyTavern/readme.md

 If the message is not finished, you can simply send the request again, TavernAI will understand that this is a continuation.<br>
 <br><img src="readme/2.png" width="600" />
 <br>Later, it is planned to make TavernAI combine such messages into one.
-## KoboldAI Settings
-In most cases, you can use available presets in TavernAI for any models, making minimal changes.
-Later they will be calibrated more accurately for each model.
-<br><br>It is recommended either not to use Repetition Penalty at all, or to set the minimum value in the region of 1.01 - 1.05 for small models.
-Also, highly strict sample settings force the AI to answer less long and more monosyllabic messages.
-Accordingly, settings with minimal sampling will produce longer, but less logical messages.
-<br><br>It's a little harder for Nerys to understand the chat format than Erebus models.
 ## What's next?
 * Ability to create an examples of a character's messages
 * Wildcards for characters